Dr. Alexis Licht – CNRS Research Scientist, CEREGE, University of Marseille – Aix en Provence, France

 Day Wa Aung is a sedimentary geologist and is the head of the department of Geology at the University of Yangon.
 He is involved in many projects in Myanmar and neighboring countries.

-Dr. Pierrick Roperch – Research Professor, Dept of Geosciences, University of Rennes, France
+Dr. Pierrick Roperch – CNRS Research Scientist, Dept of Geosciences, University of Rennes, France

 Pierrick Roperch applies paleomagnetic proxies on various rock types for geodynamic and paleogeographic reconstructions.
 His field areas are various, from the Pacific Islands to South America and China.